aspose-diagram/Aspose.Diagram-Documentation/french/pythonjava/developer-guide/introduction/your-first-aspose-diagram-application-hello-world/_index.fr.md

 ---
 {{% alert color="primary" %}}

-Ce tutoriel montre comment créer une toute première application (Hello World) en utilisant Aspose.Diagram' simple API.
-Cette application simple crée un fichier Microsoft Visio avec le texte 'Hello World' dans une Page spécifiée.
+This tutorial shows how to create a very first application (Hello World) using Aspose.Diagram' simple API.
+This simple application creates a Microsoft Visio file with the text 'Hello World' in a specified Page.

 {{% /alert %}}

-## **Création de l'application Hello World**
+## **Creating the Hello World Application**

-Les étapes ci-dessous créent l'application Hello World à l'aide du Aspose.Diagram API :
+The steps below creates the Hello World application using the Aspose.Diagram API:

 1. Créez une instance de la classe Diagram.
 1. Appliquer la licence :